Violent Crime Attorney in Orlando and Lake County

 Robbery is defined as Taking money or property from the person or custody of another, with intent to deprive the person of the money or property, when in the course of taking the property there is the use of force, violence, assault, or putting in fear.
 The penalties for robbery increased if the offender carried a firearm or other dangerous or deadly weapon.

 Almost all of the violent crimes in Florida require proof that the offender had a specific intent to harm the victim, cause injury to the victim, or use force or violence against the victim to obtain money or property.
 There are many circumstances where a person is permitted to use force against another.
 These cases rely on the law of self-defense.
 Florida recognizes self-defense when the facts justify the use of force which is both reasonable and necessary to defend one’s self, another person, or one’s home or property including an occupied vehicle.
-The use of deadly force can only be used to prevent imminent death or greatly bodily harm to one’s self or another or to prevent the imminent commission of a forcible felony.
+The use of deadly force can only be used to prevent imminent death or great bodily harm to one’s self or another or to prevent the imminent commission of a forcible felony.
 A person is justified in using force, except deadly force, against another when that person reasonably believes that such conduct is necessary to prevent or terminate the other’s trespass or unlawful use of non-deadly force.

 Violent crimes like arson, kidnapping, carjacking, and robbery are usually defended on the basis of mistaken identity.
 These crimes generally have one or more eyewitnesses who claim the defendant committed the crime.
 Florida allows a defendant to take a pretrial deposition of these eyewitnesses to determine the circumstances under which the crime was committed, the opportunity the witness had to observe the crime, the background and criminal record of the witnesses, and any motive or bias the witness may have against the defendant.

 Violent crimes are difficult to defend because by their nature they present facts which most people find hard to understand.
 Jurors are shocked by violent crimes and when a lawyer is defending these cases, he must establish his credibility and honesty with the jury.
 To win a violent crime case, the defense must have a believable defense that makes sense to the jury.
 You can trust in the expertise of Conan & Herman, P.A. when you are in need of an Orlando criminal defense attorney.
-Call today for a free consultation for your violent crime case in Orlando or the surrounding areas.
+Call today for a free consultation for your violent crime case in Orlando or the surrounding areas throughout Central Florida.